 My stage in therapy these days?
 Rewriting my resentment story about momster.
 Man is it fucking hard.
 Not only am I dealing with the constant issues with her…i.e. texting her to tell her I love her.
-Such a masochist.
-In spite of everything.
-I get nothing but radio silence back.
-So I’m not putting anymore of my effort into her.
+I’m such a masochist.
+In spite of everything, I get nothing but radio silence back.
+So, I’m not putting anymore of my effort into her.
 I’m actively rewriting my story.
-The monies returned to me was used to open up the Denabear, LLC business checking account.
+I used the monies returned to me to open up the Denabear, LLC business checking account.
 Thanks Momster for the support!
-I had to take a break for a few day from the blog to attend to some personal business.
+I had to take a break for a few days from the blog to attend to some personal business.
 I finally came forward with my #MeToo moment.
-It’s something that completely derailed my life all when a friend is no longer a friend but an assaulter.
+It’s something that completely derailed my life.
+When a friend is no longer a friend but an assaulter.
 It has taken the wind out of my sails the last few days and I am one that needs to recharge my batteries by taking time away to do for myself.
 But I must not let this get me down.
 Damn the Man!
 Save the Empire!

 Yoga has become my new Self Love focus.
 As you can probably tell in my previous post.
 I’ve been doing a lot of meditating and being “in self” during my practices.
 All of these are foreign concepts.
 I battle with the nasty snarls of my inner beast.
 She criticizes every little thing I do.
 Yoga is helping me learn to quiet her.
 My newest hobbies?
 1. Making time for quiet.
 2. Learning to like being with myself and my thoughts.
 I used to think these were hobbies for people with no life.
 I used to wonder how a person could WANT to have time for such things?
 You’re never supposed to stop going DAMMIT!
 YOU CAN SLEEP WHEN YOU’RE DEAD!
 There was a more recent time that I was scared to be with my own thoughts.
 The inner beast had been winning arguments.
 Perpetuating the cycle of self loathing.
 To battle it I would constantly inundated myself with aural stimulation.
 Allowing external stimuli to drive my mood: Podcasts, music, binge watching old sitcoms from the 90s.
 Anything to drown out the negative self talk.
 As of late, I’m finding peace in the quiet instead of in a consistent din like I’m used to.
 I’ve come to a realization.
 Part of changing my resentment story is finding what I can be thankful for.
 Other than the regs shit.
 Ya know, Momster giving me life and all that.
 The “I brought you into this world, I’ll take you out of it” ringing in my ears.
 I need something more than that to cling too.
 A hidden gift.
 Yoga has opened my eyes to the wonderful potential I have of a bright future.
 It’s also allowing me to give thanks for my past.
 It’s been in front of me all along.
 I’m thankful for the opportunity to have had the outlet for my pent-up frustrations and anger in Martial Arts.
 I’m sure I’ll find more to be thankful for…this is a process.
 Stop criticizing me for going so slow.
 Geez!